Mexico 2005 - Occidental Allegro, Cozumel

 Each page consists of a dozen or so photos, totalling one to one and a half megabytes per page, so they could take a while if you're on dial-up.

 Occidental Allegro Cozumel is a cheap and cheerful, lively resort.
 As long as you bear that in mind, you won't be disappointed.
-The diving is great, but the dive centre needs to work on their shore staff.
+The diving is great.
 Would we go back?
 Maybe - it's good value for Brits, with the dollar currently at US$1.90 to the pound, but there's so many other places to see.